AF-FinalProject/coclinic-server/README.md

 ```

-2. Create transaction and record transaction in database
+2. Get notification from midtrans and create history transaction in database

 ```
 Create new record transaction